raghavendra-de-56/career_growth_plan_DE/Spark-Internals/spark-Internals.md

 1. Binary Processing: Data is stored in binary format (not JVM objects).
 2. Bytecode Generation: Converts queries into Java bytecode at runtime.
 3. Off-Heap Memory: Reduces JVM garbage collection overhead.

+### Spark Shuffling & Partitioning

+#### What is Shuffling?

+Shuffle happens when data moves across nodes, typically in:
+1. GroupBy operations
+2. Joins (except Broadcast joins)
+3. Repartitioning

+Shuffle can be expensive due to network & disk I/O.